 With regard to research, Helicobacter pylori infection of the stomach continues to be a focus of interest.
 Together with Dr. Karen Goodman, PhD Clinical Epidemiologist in the GI Division and help from others, a comprehensive research program has been developed to look at the health consequences of Helicobacter pylori in the Canadian North.
-The prevalence of this infection is very height (60%) in Northern Canadian communities.
+The prevalence of this infection is very high (60%) in Northern Canadian communities.
 This research program has been very successful in attracting peer-reviewed funding from e.g. CIHR, the Canadian Arctic Network, and local government agencies in the Northwest Territories and Yukon.
-An interesting component of the research program has been the ability to offer unsedated gastroscopies, which to date has taken place in two small communities: 1) Aklavik, NWT and 2) Old Crow, Yukon.
+An interesting component of the research program has been the ability to offer unsedated gastroscopies, which to date has taken place in several small communities: Aklavik, NWT, Fort MacPherson, NWT, Old Crow, Yukon, Teslin, Yukon and Ross River, Yukon.
 These studies document the frequency of abnormalities, such as stomach ulcers and inflammation in the stomach (gastritis.
 By obtaining biopsies (tissue specimens taken from the stomach) this project is also able to determine how severe and extensive the inflammation is in infected individuals and for treatment to evaluate which treatment regimens are the most effective in curing the infection.

 Dr. van Zanten continues to do research in treatment of Helicobacter pylori.
 Special interest are investigating how resistance to antibiotics impact on the success of the different anti Helicobacter treatments that are available and evaluation of diagnostic tests.